GoogleChromeLabs/preload-webpack-plugin/README.md

 ```

 Notice that if `as=font` is used in preload, crossorigin will be added, otherwise the font resource
 might be double fetched.
-Explains can be found in [this article](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf).
+Explanations can be found in [this article](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf).
+See [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content#What_types_of_content_can_be_preloaded) for possible `as` attribute values.

 By default, the plugin will assume async script chunks will be preloaded.
 This is the equivalent of: